 The picture is more complicated for the worker.
-Some will feel better and others worse through such relative comparison because we cannot all be in the top half of the distribution.
+Some will feel better and others worse through such relative comparison because we cannot all be in the top half of the distribution (see Azmat and Iriberri, 2012, for some suggestive experimental evidence on this).
 For those at the top, there may be a net benefit that comes from working harder in response to the information about what others do, but for those in the bottom there is not.
 They worker harder than they would when there is no information and this is to mitigate the negative impact of the relative comparison.
-Yet, it has not such effect, on average in equilibrium, because when all worker harder the standard rises.
-It would be better for all to know their relative position and not respond to this than to know and respond, but responding is irresistible, and better for the low performers not to know at all.
+Yet, it has not such effect, on average, in equilibrium, because when all worker harder the standard rises.
+It would be better for all to know their relative position and not respond to this than to know and respond, but responding is irresistible.
 This aspect of status contests are akin to the temptation that each spectator in a stadium has to stand: they hope thereby to get a better view, but when all stand the views are no better than when all are seated.